- UCAS course code

 Lectures will cover the major groups of parasites and each lecture will illustrate a particular feature such as host invasion or the strategies used by parasites to avoid being destroyed by the host immune system.
 The lectures will also describe how this information can be utilised alongside that emerging from parasite genomes studies to develop new methods of control including vaccines.

 This will comprise two online spotter tests plus interactive websites specifically related to the course.
 One compulsory e-learning component will be for students to watch a short video entitled "Survival: Intestinal dwelling nematodes III Immunoregulation.
 The good the bad and the wormy - the science" This component will be facilitated by key questions for students to answer and concepts will be extended in lectures.

-1.5 hour examination (90%) and spotter test (10%).
-The written examination is in the form of approximately twenty short answer questions.
-The spotter test (approximately 20 multiple choice questions) will be taken in one of the multi-user computer labs.
+One hour spotter test (10%) (approximately 20 multiple choice questions) will be taken in one of the multi-user computer labs under examination conditions.

 Feedback on progress in the course will be given via two "How well am I doing?" session during the course.
 These will be given in lecture theatres in the form of a spotter test (similar to the end of course test).
 After each question the students will be given instant feedback on whether they have given the correct answer; the correct answer will be given and the students will also be able to see the class score for the individual answers as well as the overall class score for the test.
 The students can also repeat the practice test online in their own time.